jdavidrice/instaclone/README.md

 ***Testing***
 This application incorporates the [Jest](https://jestjs.io/) JavaScript testing framework.
 To run the built-in unit tests, enter "npm test" into the console.

+This application also incorporates [Cypress](https://www.cypress.io/) End-to-End testing.
+To run the built-in Cypress tests, enter "npm run e2e" into the console.
+Wait for the Cypress control panel to open, then click on each test to see it run in the browser.

 ## Image of the App